chmorris37/BaseballDatabase/README.md

 ## Milestone 3: Database Implementation

 ### Task 1: Create and execute a SQL Script to implement to schema of the database (DDL)
-Screenshot in Wiki of this repository for all the tables in my schema
+Screenshot in Wiki of this repository for all the tables in my schema <br>

-Screenshot in Wiki of the reverse engineered diagram
+Screenshot in Wiki of the reverse engineered diagram <br>
 A .sql file uploaded to the code section that I used to design and modify my schema